aptible/supercronic/README.md

 The easiest way to install Supercronic is to download a pre-built binary.

 Navigate to [the releases page][releases], and grab the build that suits your system.
-The releases include `Dockerfile` stanzas to install Supercronic that you can easily include in your own `Dockerfile` or adjust as needed.
+The releases include example `Dockerfile` stanzas to install Supercronic that you can easily include in your own `Dockerfile` or adjust as needed.

-Note: if you're unsure which binary is right for you, you're probably looking for `supercronic-linux-amd64`.
+Note: If you are unsure which binary is right for you, try `supercronic-linux-amd64`.

 ### Build